47degrees/sbt-microsites/docs/src/main/tut/docs/layouts.md

 ## HomeFeatures Layout

 As the `home` layout `homeFeatures` is related to the `index.md` file.
-This layout is designed to show just a main title beside a big logo, and then a serie of features that can be highlighted from the library.
+This layout is designed to show a main title beside a big logo, and then a series of features that can be highlighted from the library.

 For instance: